-These are three of the countless examples of the overwhelming generosity, kindness and friendliness we experienced in our two months in Indonesia.
+These are three of the countless examples of the overwhelming generosity, kindness, and friendliness we experienced in our two months in Indonesia.
 We have been lucky to travel far and wide, and to us, the Indonesians are the nicest people on Earth.
 I realize this is a bold and subjective statement, but I stand behind it.
-If there is a county with nicer people, I want to go there now.
+If there is a county with kinder people, I want to go there now.

 But these islands are exceedingly safe also.
-For whatever reason, street crime, muggings or violent attacks aren’t part of the culture.
+For whatever reason, street crime, muggings, or violent attacks aren’t part of the culture.
 I appreciated being able to walk around with my DSLR camera on my shoulder.
 In many places I have traveled, this would be an invitation for a mugging and would draw the attention of many thieves and bag snatchers.
-In Indonesia, it does indeed draw a great deal of attention, but in the form of kids asking me to take their photos.
+In Indonesia, it does indeed bring a great deal of attention, but in the form of kids asking me to take their photos.

-I just hope that as tourism grows in Indonesia, the locals retain their quick smiles, wonderful treatment of the tourists and crime and scams don’t increase.
+I just hope that as tourism grows in Indonesia, the locals retain their quick smiles, excellent treatment of the tourists and crime and scams don’t increase.
 These are the nicest people I have ever met, and I want others to experience the same.